adamhlt/ASLR-Disabler/README.md

 The start of goal of this project was to easily disable ASLR on PE dumps, to make them run.

+ASLR Disabler works with x86 and x64 PE.

 ## :rocket: Getting Started

 Make that **DXSDK_DIR** is declared in your environment variables.